-Results shall include a commentary on and photos of the failure mechanism, including: peel depth and quality, ovality, gaps, melt flow into cavity.
+Results shall include a commentary on and photos of the failure mechanism, including: peel quality, gaps and melt flow into cavity.

 Failed joint samples shall be made available to the Engineer if requested.

-17.2.3 Pre-construction Joint Testing - Butt Fusion

-One joint and one section of virgin pipe, for each pipe diameter and material type supplied for the project, shall be tested in accordance with ISO 13953 "Polyethylene (PE) Pipe and Fittings - Determination of the tensile strength and failure mode of test pieces from a butt-fused joint".
+17.2.3 Pre-construction Joint Testing - Butt Fusion One joint and one section of virgin pipe, for each pipe diameter and material type supplied for the project, shall be tested in accordance with ISO 13953 "Polyethylene (PE) Pipe and Fittings - Determination of the tensile strength and failure mode of test pieces from a butt-fused joint".

 Results shall include a commentary on the failure mechanism.
 Failed joint samples shall be made available to the Engineer if requested.

 The Contractor shall complete the joint using the machine and operator named in the Contract Quality Plan, to demonstrate that the methodology and fusion parameters proposed will produce acceptable fusion joints.
-The weld bead shall comply with clause 10.3.7 - Bead profile.
+The weld bead shall comply with clause 10.3.7 - Bead Profile.
 The relevant jointing log sheet and a graphical plot of the load versus extension shall be supplied for each test.
 Ductility shall be evident through the plot showing a rounded top and an extended sloping recession leg.
 The load-extension graph may be used by the Engineer in assessing the results of the test.

-The joint must fail at a stress which is greater than 0.9 of the virgin pipe material.
-Test pieces with a wall thickness < 20 mm shall rupture in a ductile manner.
+The joint must fail at a stress which is greater than 90% of the virgin pipe material and shall rupture in a ductile manner.

-The cut-out joints shall be of sufficient length to make test pieces that comply with the requirements of ISO 13953 for Type A test specimens.
-Where the pipe wall thickness > 25 mm, a modified Type A test piece shall be produced by machining a similar amount from each side of the test piece to reduce the wall thickness to 22 mm ± 2 mm.
+The cut-out joints shall be of sufficient length to make test pieces that comply with the requirements of ISO 13953.
+Where the nominal pipe wall thickness > 40 mm, both modified Type A and Type B specimen shall be tested.
+A modified Type A test piece shall be produced by machining a similar amount from each side of the test piece to reduce the wall thickness to 22 mm ± 2 mm.
+Where the wall thickness is <40mm, standard test pieces shall be used as specified in ISO 13953.

-If satisfactory tensile test results cannot be obtained and appropriate ductility of the rupture surface is not illustrated by the load-extension graph and associated photographs, the Contractor shall provide the Engineer with details of the proposed actions to determine the cause of the problem, through the provision of a Non-Conformance Report.
+If satisfactory tensile test results cannot be obtained and appropriate ductility of the rupture surface is not illustrated by the load-extension graph and associated photographs, the Contractor shall provide the Engineer with details of the proposed actions to determine the cause of the problem, through the provision of a Non-Conformance Report (NCR).
+The NCR shall include assessments of the welding parameters and cleanliness in particular, and include the methodology as defined in clause 10.3.1 - Methodology.
+It shall also address the ability of the welding machine to maintain parameter pressure and heater plate temperature.
 No further pipe installation shall take place until the corrective action is accepted.